Scheduling your first Splash

 - You can bring your own floatable toys, but there are also training aids available for purchase.

 - We require a hard copy of proof of vaccinations.
 We require rabies and distemper, and titers are allowed.
 No exceptions - if you forget vaccine paperwork you will not be allowed to swim and will be charged a late cancellation fee of $25.
 Your vaccine paperwork will be kept on file and will be expected to be updated on due dates.

-- You are welcome to bring children on the deck, but they must listen to instructions and not present a safety risk.
-Splash Your Pup staff may ask children to leave deck area if we determine there is a safety risk to the dog or children.
+- You are welcome to bring children on the dock, but they must listen to instructions and not present a safety risk.
+Splash Your Pup staff may ask children to leave dock area if we determine there is a safety risk to the dog or children.
 No one under 18 is allowed on the dock without a parent or guardian present.

 - No food or drink allowed on the dock.

 - No treats on the dock.
 The reason for this is treats may clog the filtration system.
 Also, due to some dogs not chewing and swallowing treats it could be a choking hazard or cause your dog to swallow too much water.